Deducteam/lambdapi/docs/commands.rst

 ``notation``
 ----------------

-The ``notation`` command is used to specify a notation for a symbol.
+The ``notation`` command allows to change the behaviour of the parser.

 When declared as notations, identifiers then must be used at correct places and as such cannot make valid terms on their own anymore.